Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 The type of work being done is also important.
 Higher risk work may require more stringent requirements.
 For example construction work has more regulations than maintenance work.

-Other factors are the type of scaffolding system, environmental conditions and the experience of the workers.
-These must be assessed to determine the height limits for safe operation.
+Other factors are the type of scaffolding system and the structure of the scaffold itself, as different scaffold structures may have specific height limitations based on their design.
+Environmental conditions and the experience of the workers must also be assessed to determine the height limits for safe operation.

 Safe Working Heights Calculation